How to measure the inseam of jeans vs. pants guide

 The point of confusion begins with where to start the measurement in the crotch.
 Is it from the seam line (as we recommended in the past), or do we start from the center of the two stitch lines?

-In the past, like many, we figured the dividing point of two sides of pattern panels would be the seam line.
-However, that is not the case with flat-felled seam constructions.
+In the past, like many, we figured the center point of the two sides of the pattern panels would be the seam line.
+This is not the case with flat-felled seam constructions.
 It is actually the center of the seam allowance.

 Here's where things get tricky.
 Some brands use an overlock construction at the front rise, with flat-felled rear seams.
 For aesthetic purposes, the seam lines are even in the crotch, although the exact inseam length of the rear and front sides is slightly different by a very small amount.
 In this case, do you measure the seam line, or between the stitch lines on the rear legs?

 The next step is to lay your pants flat on a large enough surface to accommodate the entire pair.
 When measuring the inseam of a pair of jeans, make sure to run your fingers along the seam and flatten any wrinkles you may come across.
 Doing this will ensure a precise measurement when using a flexible tape measure.
 This step applies to both pants and jeans.
 As a guide, refer to the image above.